 - This event has passed.

-A man of faith and former president of InterVarsity Christian Fellowship/USA, Alec does not dodge the tough questions or emotions brought on by battling a rare and challenging cancer.
+A man of faith and former president of InterVarsity Christian Fellowship/USA, Alec does not dodge tough questions or the emotions brought on by battling through a bone marrow transplant.
 He knows what it is like to sit in the waiting room of a treatment center.
 He also knows that trauma can be transformative.
 “How we live in bonus time matters,” Alec writes.
 And with tender honesty, he gives vision for a life of faith, humility, and gratitude.

 Whether you are a cancer survivor, caregiver, family member, organ donor, or physician—Alec speaks to our innate desire to live well, to leave a legacy, and to embrace unanticipated seasons of grace.
 As one reviewer stated, “Alec teaches us all how to live.”

 Alec Hill is president emeritus of InterVarsity Christian Fellowship/USA.
 He served for fourteen years as InterVarsity’s president and previously was dean of the School of Business and Economics at Seattle Pacific University.
 He holds a law degree from the University of Washington and has written for the Huffington Post, Christianity Today, the Aspen Institute, and Patheos.
-He is the author of Just Business: Christian Ethics in the Marketplace.
+He is the author of Just Business: Christian Ethics in the Marketplace (InterVarsity Press, 2018).
 He lives in the Seattle area with his wife, Mary.